Table of Contents

 Point is the end portion of the sword, which makes the actual thrusting and stabbing to the opponent.
 It is a sharpened sword part rather than the other parts.

-The non-sharpened point can drag and rip too often, causes to fail the object penetration.
+The non-sharpened point can drag and rip too often, causing the object penetration to fail.

 Chape